Conflict Avoidance in Social Navigation -- a Survey: Models

-All of the contributions mentioned above leverage insights from empirical studies on humans and robots to manually construct models for social navigation.
-However, together with the increasing abilities of machine learning, different learning techniques have been used to automatically learn models of navigation in social contexts. \citet{lu2013tuning} propose a planning model that can be tuned to match different social navigation contexts. \citet{bennewitz2002learning} learn motion patterns of people that can be used for trajectory prediction in social robots. \citet{henry2010learning} extend this approach by modeling partial trajectories.
+All of the contributions above leverage insights from empirical studies on humans and robots to manually construct models for social navigation.
+However, together with the improving abilities of machine learning, different learning techniques have been used to learn models of navigation in social contexts. \citet{lu2013tuning} propose a planning model that can be tuned to match different social navigation contexts. \citet{bennewitz2002learning} learn motion patterns of people that can be used for trajectory prediction in social robots. \citet{henry2010learning} extend this approach by modeling partial trajectories.
 More recently, \citet{vasquez2014inverse} used Inverse Reinforcement Learning (IRL) to infer a reward function for social navigation.
 They introduce a new software framework to systematically investigate the effect of features and learning algorithms used in the literature.
-They also present results for the task of socially-compliant robot navigation in crowds, evaluating two different IRL approaches and several feature sets in large-scale simulations.
+They investigate the task of socially-compliant robot navigation in crowds, evaluating two different IRL approaches and several feature sets in large-scale simulations. \citet{karnan2022socially} collected a large scale human demonstration dataset, containing socially compliant data of navigation behaviors in natural indoor and outdoor spaces on a university campus.
+They used behavior cloning to learn a global and local planner to mimic human navigation behaviors.

 Table \ref{tab:mod_hum} summarizes the taxonomy values for models inspired by human behavior, physiology, and psychology research.